reisholmes/nixCombined/README.md

 it as your ssh key manager it won't work properly.
 Just [install it manually](https://support.1password.com/install-linux/#arch-linux) or through `yay 1password`

+- Proton Pass has replaced 1password, add it with `yay proton-pass-bin`

 - Sound control (for EQ) is setup via [EasyEffects](https://github.com/wwmm/easyeffects) with: `yay easyeffects` and `yay lsp-plugins-lv2`
 When prompted for: